nathanmdaniel/SCBC_SnackShackServer/README.md

 ## Using the Accounts Page
 There are two actions you can do on this page: create a new account and credit an existing account.
 These work as you would expect.
-Once again, the search bar for the existing account has autocomplete, so you can start typing either the first or last name and matches should statt popping up.
+Once again, the search bar for the existing account has autocomplete, so you can start typing either the first or last name and matches should start popping up.

 ## Working with the Spreadsheets